-An experimental course in collection and analysis of data on topics such as sensation, perception, learning, memory, and social psychology, with heavy emphasis on learning to present data in written form both accurately and succinctly.
-Special emphasis is given to APA publication style.
+An experimental course in collection and analysis of data on topics such as perception, learning, memory, and social psychology, with heavy emphasis on learning to present data in written form both accurately and succinctly.
+Special emphasis is given to APA publication style and vocational exploration.